stefanprodan/openfaas-gke/README.md

     image: stefanprodan/certinfo
 ```

-Now let's build the function into a docker image:
+Now let's build the function into a Docker image:

 ```bash
 faas-cli build -f certinfo.yml
 ```

 This will check your code for proper formatting with `gofmt`, run `go build & test` and pack your binary into
 an alpine image.
 If everything goes well, you'll have a local Docker image named `username/certinfo:latest`.

-Let's push this image to Docker Hub.
+Push this image to Docker Hub.
 First create a public repository named `certinfo`, login to Docker Hub using
-docker CLI and push the image:
+docker CLI and then push the image:

 ```bash
 docker login